LinguaPhylo/linguaPhylo.github.io/tutorials/skyline-plots.md

 <figure class="image">
   <img src="Estimated_number_hcv.png" alt="The growth of the effective population size of the Hepatitis C epidemic in Egypt">
-  <figcaption>Figure 1: The growth of the effective population size of the Hepatitis C epidemic in Egypt (Pybus, Drummond, Nakano, Robertson, & Rambaut, 2003).</figcaption>
+  <figcaption>Figure 1: the growth of the effective population size of the Hepatitis C epidemic in Egypt (Pybus, Drummond, Nakano, Robertson, & Rambaut, 2003).</figcaption>
 </figure>